eclipse-tractusx/tractus-x-umbrella/charts/umbrella/README.md

 minikube start --cpus=4 --memory 6gb
 ```

-> Use the dashboard provided by Minikube to get an overview about the deployed components:
+> Use the dashboard provided by Minikube or a tool like OpenLens to get an overview about the deployed components:
 >
 > ```bash
 > minikube dashboard